website watertownhistory.org

 artists. enroute to California, will appear at the Concordia opera house Friday

 evening, April 10th, in "The Rose of Castille."
-It is not necessary to publish the high praises this opera company received wherever they performed, but suffice it to say that their performance is
+It is not necessary to publish the high

-worthy in every respect of a crowded house, and we can conscientiously warrant
+say that their performance is worthy in every respect of a crowded house, and

-will be made as low as possible.
+The prices of admission will be made as low as possible.
 WG

 04 15 "THE ROSE OF CASTILLE” RENDERED

-Balse's romantic grand opera comique "The Rose of Castile”, was
+Balse's romantic grand opera comique "The

-rendered at Concordia Opera house by the Abbie Carrington company Friday evening.
-As has been too often the rule here the size of audience fell much short of what the merits
+often the rule here the size of audience fell much short of what the merits of

-of the performance deserved and demanded.
+the performance deserved and demanded.

 It is no exaggeration to say that no finer entertainment of any kind was

 ever given in Watertown.
-During the
+During the entire

-with harmonizing effect. . . .
+harmonizing effect. . . .
 WR

-The delay at the Carrington concert last Friday evening was occasioned by the pianist refusing to play unless the piano
+The delay at the Carrington concert last Friday evening was occasioned

-was placed on the stage.
-This would have required a good portion of the
+would have required a good portion of the audience to leave their seats in

-planking in the house on which to slide the piano up on the stage.
-This the management of the opera house refused to do, not wanting
+stage.
+This the management of the opera house refused to do, not wanting to

-to inconvenience patrons of the house.
-The manager of the opera house offered
+inconvenience patrons of the house.
+The manager of the opera house offered to

-was brought about through no fault of the management of the opera house.
+brought about through no fault of the management of the opera house.
 The

 pianist was induced to go on with his part of the performance only by being